catenare/paseo-daycare-center-site/notes.md

 Well-being therefore includes the emotional, social as well as the physical aspects of children’s development.
 Well-being is very important because when children are healthy, physically active and well-nourished then they are motivated to learn.

+Who are we?
+We are a community based Christian day-care center and pre-school offering quality care for children aged 18 months to 6 years old, and an effective school readiness program for children entering school the following year.
+Why are we unique?
+Our program and educational strategy caters to fit each child’s needs.
+We offer multi-dimensional education processes that prepare and direct learners through various developmental phases.
+What is our aim?
+We believe each child is unique, and it is our aim to produce positive, well-balanced and confident learners.
+We aim to develop the child holistically and seek to empower each learner who finishes at our pre-school with critical thinking, and problem solving skills.
+We strive to start the process of developing leaders that develop into capable, motivated learners that will give them an edge when starting their formal schooling years.